Gradient flows for empirical Bayes in high-dimensional linear models: Introduction

 \section{Introduction}

 Introduced by Robbins \cite{Robbins51, Robbins56} in the 1950s, empirical Bayes (EB) is a powerful framework for large-scale inference that learns and adapts to latent structure in data.
-In the most commonly studied setting, one or several independent samples are observed corresponding to each latent parameter, for example modeled via a Gaussian sequence model
+In the most commonly studied setting, one or several independent samples are observed corresponding to each latent parameter, for example in the Gaussian sequence model

-Treating $\{\theta_i\}_{i=1}^n$ as i.i.d.\ draws from a prior distribution $g_\ast$, empirical Bayes methods proceed by estimating $g_\ast$ from the noisy observations $\{y_i\}_{i=1}^n$ and using the estimated prior $g_\ast$ to perform downstream Bayesian inference.
-Such methods have found fruitful applications in numerous areas of statistics and the applied sciences, and we refer to the review articles \cite{casella1985introduction,zhang2003compound,efron2021empirical} and the monographs \cite{maritz1989empirical,carlin1996bayes,efron2010large} for systematic treatments of this broad subject.
+Treating $\{\theta_i\}_{i=1}^n$ as i.i.d.\ draws from a prior distribution $g_\ast$, empirical Bayes methods proceed by estimating $g_\ast$ from the observations $\{y_i\}_{i=1}^n$ and using the estimated prior $g_\ast$ to perform downstream Bayesian inference.
+Such methods have found fruitful applications in numerous areas of statistics and the applied sciences, and we refer to the review articles of \cite{casella1985introduction,zhang2003compound,efron2021empirical} and the monographs of \cite{maritz1989empirical,carlin1996bayes,efron2010large} for systematic treatments of this broad subject.

-In many applications, one may instead wish to model the data $\y \in \R^n$ as having a more complex joint dependence on latent parameters $\btheta \in \R^p$.
-In this paper, we consider a canonical setting of a linear model with an i.i.d.\ prior,
+In many applications, the data $\y \in \R^n$ may instead have a more complex joint dependence on the latent parameters $\btheta \in \R^p$.
+In this paper, we consider a canonical such setting of a Bayesian or random effects linear model

-Assuming that the sample size $n$ and dimension $p$ are both large, we study the analogous question of estimating $g_\ast$ from the data $(\X,\y)$.
-One specific application in which this problem arises is in estimating effect size distributions and genetic architectures of complex traits, and we refer to \cite{zhang2018estimation,oconnor2021distribution,zhou2021fast,spence2022flexible,morgante2023flexible} for examples of methods developed in this context.
-From the perspective of statistical theory, basic questions such as conditions allowing for consistent estimation of $g_\ast$ are, at present, only partially understood \cite{mukherjee2023mean}.
+Assuming that the sample size $n$ and dimension $p$ are both large, we study the analogous question of estimating the prior distribution $g_*$ of the regression coefficients from the data $(\X,\y)$.
+One application in which this problem arises is in estimating effect size distributions and genetic architectures of complex traits in statistical genetics, and we refer to \cite{zhang2018estimation,oconnor2021distribution,zhou2021fast,spence2022flexible,morgante2023flexible} for examples of methods developed in this context.

+In practice, a common paradigm for estimating $g_*$ is maximum marginal likelihood: Letting $\cP$ be a parametric or nonparametric family of prior distributions on $\R$, one aims to compute